GSMC Logo

 Our Current Projects

-We have several other projects being worked on if you can't go to our archives or the courthouse.
+We have several projects being worked on.
 If you are interested in helping out with any of these projects, please let us know.

-• Cemetery Transcriptions- Several of our members, including a few new members have been busy rewalking the county cemeteries to update the transcriptions.
+• Cemetery Transcriptions- Several of our members, including a few new members, have been busy rewalking the county cemeteries to update the transcriptions that were done in early 1980.
 If you are interested in tackling a cemetery, please let us know!
-Some have already been done (Pleasantview, thanks to Barb Roe! and Holy Ghost, Memorial Place, Doty, King, McIntyre, Trinity, Rath, Richardson, Lulu, St. Paul (in Maybee), Maplewood, Maple Grove, Oak Grove, Whiteford Union, Our Lady of Mt.
-Carmel Resurrection, Riverside, London Vault, Hitchcock, East Ida, Old Saum Road, St. Joseph -Maybee & Zion) and others are in progress (London Twp, St. Joseph-Monroe, St. Joseph-Erie and LaSalle Twp).
+Some have already been done (Pleasantview, thanks to Barb Roe! and Holy Ghost, Memorial Place, Doty, King, McIntyre, Trinity, Rath, Richardson, London Twp, Lulu, St. Paul (in Maybee), Maplewood, Maple Grove, Oak Grove, Whiteford Union, Our Lady of Mt.
+Carmel Resurrection, Riverside, London Vault, Hitchcock, East Ida, Old Saum Road, St. Joseph -Maybee, St. Joseph-Monroe & Zion) and others are in progress (White, Port Creek, Erie Union, St. Joseph-Erie and LaSalle Twp).
 If you are willing to spend a few hours walking a cemetery in the county or if you have access to sexton records, let us know!
 We'd love to add to our list of transcriptions.
-We are also updating our master cemetery index with any new burials since 1980 and correcting errors that were made in the original transcriptions.
+We are also updating our master cemetery index with new burials since 1980 and correcting errors that were made in the original transcriptions.
 Special thanks to Lynn Reaume for generously providing her transcriptions of the Catholic cemeteries in the county.

 • Marriage Index- We are copying and indexing the marriages that appeared in the Monroe Evening News.
 If you would like to help with this project, we can use folks willing to copy the articles from the microfilmed copies of newspapers at the library, type the records into Excel, or proofread the index from the typed sheets.
 Copies of the entries from the newspaper will be on file in GSMC's archives once the indexed records are completed and uploaded to our website.
 So far our index covers from Jan 1926 through Dec 1950.
 These indexes include the marriages, marriage licenses, anniversaries, and births that appeared on the social pages of the Monroe Evening News.
 Thanks to Ray Dushane & Margo & Larry Zieske for spending the time copying the pages from the newspapers on microfilm, and to Barb Roe, Dave Rekuc, Mary Vergowven, and Marcia Nowland for typing the indexes.
 The indexes can be found under the Record Transcriptions on the menu on left- you are required to log in to access the files.

 • Master Cemetery Index- the indexes for the cemetery transcriptions done by Frieda Kellie and Shirley Keehn in the late 1970's and early 1980's are completed with almost 50,000 entries.
-We have added over 45,000 names to our cemetery index from transcribing several county cemeteries.
-We have over 30 new cemetery transcriptions, with more in the works.
-The Master Cemetery Index contains 95,000 records now!
+We have added over 55,000 names to our cemetery index from canvassing several county cemeteries.
+We have nearly 50 new cemetery transcriptions, with more in the works.
+The Master Cemetery Index contains 100,000 records now!
 The Master Cemetery Index can be found under Cemetery Records.
-This index is of the transcriptions done in the 1970's and 1980's.... except for Roselawn and the 30 or more newly transcribed cemeteries.
+This index is of the transcriptions done in the 1970's and 1980's.... except for Roselawn and the nearly 50 newly transcribed cemeteries.